plduser/opa-zero-poll-single-topic-multi-tenant/README.md

 ---

-**🌟 If this solution solves your multi-tenancy problem in OPAL, consider contributing to the main OPAL project!**
+**🌟 If this solution solves your multi-tenancy problem in OPAL, consider supporting pull request to the main OPAL project!**

 ## 📖 Documentation in Other Languages